khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - if you want to have your own ‘custom domain’, register it with a domain registrar (which costs around £10/year)

-  - https://github.com/krisztian-hofstadter-tedor/khofstadter.com is linked to the custom domain [https://khofstadter.com/](https://khofstadter.com) which I registered with [NameCheap](https://www.namecheap.com/) - this is a GitHub Pages website using Markdown, HTML, Jekyll and some other programming languages (costs around £10/year to run)
+  - the https://github.com/krisztian-hofstadter-tedor/khofstadter.com repository is linked to the custom domain [https://khofstadter.com/](https://khofstadter.com) which I registered with [NameCheap](https://www.namecheap.com/).
+GitHub's GitHub Pages fuction turnes my Markdown, HTML and CSS files in this repository into a static website that costs around £10/year to run.

 - I built the website [https://storylabresearch.com/](https://storylabresearch.com/) using WordPress, and are  hosing it with TSOHost, where its custom domain is registered as well (costs around £400/year to run; this cost includes a faster VPN server and an additinal extra security packages)